Frequently Asked Questions

 6:00pm – 7:00pm: Capital Partner and Mentor introductions.
 Get to know the people who will help you build your business.

 After 8:30pm: Free Time

 Here are two more resources to help you understand what happens at the Unreasonable Institute:

-- Our Film Crew produced this online TV series to offer you a glimpse into life at the Unreasonable Institute!
+- Our Film Crew produced this online TV series to offer you a glimpse into life at the Unreasonable Institute in Boulder!

 - Read this awesome blog post written by 2011 Unreasonable Fellow Saba Gul (Pakistan) on her experience at the Unreasonable Institute.

-The 2013 Institute will look similar to the 2012 Institute schedule outlined on our Unreasonable Calendar page.
-Once you get to the calendar page, scroll back to June 13-July 25, 2012 to get a sense of the structure of the 6 weeks.
-In addition to the regular daily structure, the following notable events will also occur during the 6 weeks:
+The 2014 Institute will look similar to the 2013 Institute schedule outlined on our Unreasonable Calendar page, except the 2014 Institute will be 5 weeks long instead of 6 weeks.
+Once you get to the calendar page, scroll back to June 12–July 23, 2013 to get a sense of the day-to-day and week-to-week schedule.
+In addition to the regular daily structure, the following notable events will also occur during the 5 weeks:

 - Investor Days is a 2-day event bringing Unreasonable Fellows together with 100 Angels, Fund Managers, and Foundation Heads.
 We focus these two days on building relationships between funders and entrepreneurs.
-The 2012 Investor Days ended with 21 of 22 ventures securing an average of 8 investors excited to follow up with them and over $500,000 firmly committed to our entrepreneurs within one month.
-Because closing a deal usually takes months, we’re delighted to see how quickly capital has been flowing to our entrepreneurs.
-As soon as we get more information of the results of the 2012 Investor Days, we’ll post it here!
 If you’re interested in learning more about how many entrepreneurs have received funding through the Unreasonable Institute, visit our Results Page.